Eugeneycchoy/Eugeneycchoy/README.md

 Hi, I'm Eugene
-- 💻 Fullstack
+- 💻 Software Dev who also has good art senses
-- 🧑🏻‍💻 UI/UX Designer Software Developer Hybrid
+- 🧑🏻‍💻 I'm learning Go and Docker at the moment
-- 🎓 Studied Multimedia Design at University
+- 🎓 Information Technology(Multimedia Design) - The University of Queensland
-- 🛠️ Adobe Suite, Figma, React, Django, Go, Docker, Devops, CICD
+- 🛠️ All these languages are just tools.
+It's not what you know, it's what you can do